stephcpalmer/Chinese-Movie-IMDb-reviews/index.md

 ## Motivation
 This project is the final project of Professor Vierthaler's Spring 2021 CHIN 303 "Hacking Chinese Studies" class at William & Mary.
 From the time I was in high school, I have been beguiled by Chinese tv shows and movies.
 This interest in Chinese programs lead to me taking over 20 Chinese Studies credits at William & Mary even though most of them did not satisfy any of my liberal arts requirements.
 Thankfully, in my last semester at the College, I have found a class that intersects my academic focus in Applied Mathematics and my interest in Chinese language and culture.
 Hence, in the final project I wished to analyze Chinese movies, and since I am aware of IMDb's available datasets, and in my previous programming classes I have not learned how to web scrape, my ideas manifested as sourcing my analysis of Chinese movie user reviews from IMDb.

-## IMDb Data
+## Data Gathering and Cleaning
-I first pulled data from IMDb's datasets to identify IMDb's Chinese movies.
+I pulled data from IMDb's datasets and scraping their title and user review pages for specific movies.

 ### Downloading and Unzipping IMDb Datasets

 IMDb has subsets of their data [available](https://www.imdb.com/interfaces/) for personal and non-commercial use.
-I downloaded the data from three of their datasets: title.akas, title.basics, and title.ratings by using the urllib package for Python.
+Firstly, I downloaded the data from three of their datasets: title.akas, title.basics, and title.ratings by using the urllib package for Python.

 ```python
 # code from download_and_unzip_IMDb_files.py